pakamin/pakamin-affiliates/src/pages/index.md

   Black Friday 2020 Amazon - check out the full bout.
-Get your best entertainment fast with instant running channels and enjoy b-features like lost remote finder, USB and microSD ports, and Ethernet port for the ultimate connection.
-Turn off everything, including free TV broadcasts, live news, sports and more.
+Get your best entertainment fast with instant running channels and enjoy b-features like lost remote finder, USB and microSD ports, and Ethernet port for the ultimate connection. <b> Turn off </b>everything, including free TV broadcasts, live news, sports and more.
 Never miss out on award-winning shows, the latest blockbusters and more.
 Access to more than 500,000 movies and TV shows.
 Follow what you like and reduce cable TV bills.
 Close Ultra Black Friday 2020  Enjoy free TV: live TV streaming, 24/7 news, games, movies, shows and much more, a